owaisgithub/Virtual-Assistant/README.md

 # Virtual-Assistant
-A virtual Assistant for desktop
+This program is a virtual Assistant for desktop